making place

 Having completed a transformative decade, WCFA is distinguished by its ethos of holistic architectural education rooted deeply in social understanding, culture and reflective engagement with our context.
 The launch of kaṭṭe marks a significant moment as a platform that invites reflection, dialogue and critical thinking at a time when there is a need to reimagine our habitation spaces and landscapes.

-I extend heartfelt gratitude and appreciation to the Editorial Team, whose dedication and passion have realised this publication.
+I extend heartfelt gratitude and appreciation to the Editorial Board, whose dedication and passion have realised this publication.
 Their work inspires us all to engage more deeply and creatively with the built environment to celebrate the diversity of experiences in our communities.

 We envision kaṭṭe, not merely as a journal but as a vibrant gathering space where ideas and voices are amplified and a pursuit of inclusive and meaningful environments is celebrated.
 As we embark on this journey, we eagerly look forward to the continued evolution of this platform, and to the rich nourishing conversations that kaṭṭe will inspire.